‘Building the foundations for your child's future - together'

 Our two BASKETBALL TEAMS have taken part in a local school's tournament.
 Considering we have had little time to practice & need new baskets indoors, they were brilliant - coming 3rd (and reaching the finals) and 4th (just missing out on the finals).
 However, what was impressive was their teamwork and sportmanship - true ambassadors for the school.

-The NSPCC visited the school to do an assembly on their 'Speak Out, Stay Safe' programme, showing children how to stay safe from any kind of abuse - they will be here 3.12.19 to do workshops with Years 5 & 6.
+The NSPCC visited the school to do an assembly on their 'Speak Out, Stay Safe' programme, showing children how to stay safe from any kind of abuse - and did workshops with Years 5 & 6.

 Our fantastic GYMNASTICS team learned lots of new moves and then took part in an Inter-School festival - and had a brilliant time!